ubisoft/shotmanager/docs/overlay-tools/overlay-tools.rst

 Displaying the overlay tools
 ----------------------------

-There are 2 ways to open the Features dialog box:
+There are 2 ways to open the Feature Toggles panel:

 - Click on the panel Settings button to open the Settings menu and choose *Features*:

-..  image:: /img/features-advanced/SM_Features_OpenFromSettings.png
+..  image:: /img/feature-toggles/SM_Features_OpenFromSettings.png
     :align: center
     :scale: 100%

 - Or directly click on the *Features* button.

-    This button offers a quick access to the Features dialog box, which you may find convenient when you often toggle some features in order to keep the UI light.
+    This button offers a quick access to the Feature Toggles panel, which you may find convenient when you often toggle some features in order to keep the UI light.

-..  image:: /img/features-advanced/SM_Features_OpenFromButton.png
+..  image:: /img/feature-toggles/SM_Features_OpenFromButton.png
     :align: center
     :scale: 100%

-The Features dialog box gets opened.
+The Feature Toggles panel gets opened.
 It allows the listed featuers to be toggled by a simple click on they associated button.

-..  image:: /img/features-advanced/SM_Features_DialogBox.png
+..  image:: /img/feature-toggles/SM_Features_DialogBox.png
     :align: center
     :scale: 100%